ggigabyte/EmmZ/README.txt

 Use at your own risk!
 No account required.
 All data such as your IP address isn't going to be sended to the developer.

-For Repl version visit emmz.ggigabyte.repl.run
+For Repl version visit http://emmz.ggigabyte.repl.run